If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Worthington Collection

 Sarah Clifford Owen wanted a candle that would not only smell great but actually help eliminate unpleasant odors, so she founded The Worthington Collection, a luxury candle company with a product that cleans the air and leaves it smelling amazing.
 Clifford Owen created a product free from toxins and has a clean burn, giving customers a candle that looks and smells fantastic and is safe for everyone in their home.
 Plus, the handmade candles don’t leave users with headaches from an artificial scent.

 Clifford Owen spoke to SPY about the importance of supporting women-founded businesses.
 “While there has been some progress toward creating an equal playing field for women, we still have a far way to go,” said Clifford Owen.
 “Women do not have the same advantages and resources when it comes to founding their own businesses, and studies have shown that we receive significantly less financial backing than men.
 Because of this, I make certain that my spending as a consumer aligns with my values by seeking out and supporting other women-owned businesses.”

 COMME des GARÇONS

-Starting out as a stylist after graduating college in 1967, Rei Kawakubo tried her hand at designing her own clothing.
-Now a menswear staple, COMME des GARÇONS (which translates literally to “like some boys”), actually started out as a women’s clothing line.
-Nine years after formally creating her business, though, Kawakubo added a men’s line and has helped define men’s fashion ever since.
+Starting as a stylist after graduating college in 1967, Rei Kawakubo tried her hand at designing her own clothing.
+Now a menswear staple, COMME des GARÇONS (which translates literally to “like some boys”), actually started as a women’s clothing brand.
+Nine years after formally creating her business, though, Kawakubo added a men’s collection and has helped define men’s fashion ever since.